-There is something magical about France.
-From Nice and the French Riviera to the lavender fields and hillside villages in the Luberon Valley of Provence, there’s nowhere quite like it.
+There is something magical about the South of France.
+From Nice and the French Riviera to the glitz of St. Tropez to the lavender fields and hillside villages in the Luberon Valley of Provence, there’s nowhere quite like it.
 Somehow, Provence manages to feel untouched and undiscovered – despite being a major tourist hotspot.

 Maybe it’s how the buildings don’t change; how the businesses don’t cater to the whims of tourists; how the Provencal attitude towards fresh, accessible food means that despite being in the most beautiful place in the world, you can still eat a wheel of fresh cheese for under two euros and a baguette for 75 centimes.
 Ahh, France.
 They just get me.

 Roussillon: Natural Beauty and Nightlife

 This town is set aside gorgeous ochre cliffs, and when the sun sets, it sets the cliffs gloriously ablaze.
 The architecture matches this intense hue with buildings to match.
 The facades look as if the paint was taken straight from the cliffs.

 Roussillon is definitely one of the livelier villages in the Luberon area of Provence in terms of nightlife.
 When we went, there was a massive assembly of people assembled watching a soccer game, with pop and dance music blaring loudly.
 There were plenty of restaurants and shopping opportunities, but this town seemed to lack some of the charm of the other towns in the Luberon Valley, despite the gorgeous setting and the lovely red brick.

 Gordes: Hordes of Tourists and Gorgeous Views of the Luberon